 Continue north to see the Mumbai University Cricket Ground, and a number of Gymkhana’s affiliated with the Hindu, Muslim and Parsi religions.
 You’ll also be impressed by a number of Art Deco buildings, generally constructed by rich Parsis.

 As you continue northwards, you’ll see the Marine Drive Jogging Track close to the water’s edge.
-The final main attraction is Chowpatty Beach itself.
+The final main attraction is Chowpatty Beach (or Girgaum Chowpatty to give it its Indian name) itself.
 It is known for its golden sands and numerous restaurants and street vendors.
 But don’t under any circumstances think about swimming here: the water is horribly polluted with sewage.

 Opened in January 1922, to commemorate the first visit of the Prince of Wales, the museum is these days styled the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya Museum or (more sensibly) just The Museum, Mumbai.